nakul1504/inventory-app/README.md

 # Inventory App

-An Inventory Management System built with **Django** and **MongoDB Cloud** to manage products, suppliers, stock movements, and sales orders efficiently.
+An Inventory Management Application built with **Django** and **MongoDB Cloud** to manage products, suppliers, stock movements, and sales orders efficiently.
 The project follows an intuitive and user-friendly UI powered by Bootstrap.

 ---